Our Guided Saddle Fitting Help

 You've gotten that exciting box on your doorstep.
 It fits well.
 Your horse is raring to hit the trail.
 But wait!
 Before you break in that new saddle, make sure you've got it placed correctly--an essential step in ensuring good fit.

 And after you've gotten it a little dirty, check back to make sure you know how to care for your new saddle.
-Proper care, especially for leather, is necessary to enjoy its maximum potential.
+Proper care, especially for leather, is necessary to enjoy your saddle's maximum potential.